sakonpatsamit/sakonpatsamit/README.md

 # Hey Everyone 👋

 I am Sakon Patsamit.
 I am currently a student at Noroff School of technology and digital media.
-I am currently in my first year of my studies and I am look forward to year 2.
-I am 27 years old and I am from Norway.
+I am 28 years old and I am from Norway.
 I am determent to become a better developer ⚡ Outside of my studies I really like to cook, go on walks and take my dog to hikes.

 ## 🌱 What I've learnt so far